 We have a variety of routes to the Modern Wonder of Machu Picchu; we will show you the most important ones:

-The Inca Trail is emblematic thanks to its history as part of the system of Royal Roads that connected the Inca Empire.
+The Inca Trail is emblematic, thanks to its history as part of the Royal Roads system connecting the Inca Empire.
 Thanks to this, combined with the natural environment and the impressive finish at Machu Picchu, it is considered the number one hike in South America.

-But we have an alternative, the Salkantay Trek, in which you will enjoy beautiful landscapes surrounding the essential snow-capped mountains that the Incas considered as Gods or Apus.
+But we have an alternative, the Salkantay Trek, in which you will enjoy beautiful landscapes surrounding the essential snow-capped mountains that the Incas considered gods or Apus.

-Below we will list some Pros and Con between the two tours:
+Below we will list some Pros and Cons between the two tours:

-The Salkantay Trek is famous for its scenery, which most guidebooks recommend, where you have a better chance of seeing larger mammals such as foxes, deer, chinchilla, and, with luck, even spectacled bears.
-We will also see a wide variety of plant species; it is a hike through the picturesque Andes that takes you up to the splendor of the glaciers and then takes you down through lush valleys with coffee plantations and then back to the high jungle.
+The Salkantay Trek is famous for its scenery, which most guidebooks recommend, where you have a better chance of seeing larger mammals such as foxes, deer, chinchillas, and, with luck, even spectacled bears.
+We will also see a wide variety of plant species; a hike through the picturesque Andes takes you to the splendor of the glaciers and then down through lush valleys with coffee plantations, and then back to the high jungle.

 On the circuit, it is 72% less crowded than the Inca Trail, with a daily average of 50 people compared to a daily average of 180 people on the Inca Trail.
 This info means you will have a lot of the hike to yourself, and the campsites en route do not crowd, allowing you to immerse yourself in the atmosphere of the landscape.

-This information helps make reservations easier since we can find trips to Salkantay almost every day.
+This information helps make reservations easier since we can find daily trips to Salkantay.
 It is just a matter of finding a group that leaves on the same day as you (unless you go independently or opt for a private tour), unlike the Inca Trail, where strict permit rules do not allow date changes or cancellations.

 Unlike the Inca Trail, you do not enter Machu Picchu through the Inti Punku Sun Gate.
 By spending the night in Aguas Calientes the night before, you can take the bus to the ruins or, if you wish to see Machu Picchu at sunrise, walk to see the morning.
 During your visit to Machu Picchu, it is possible to walk to the sun gate in about half an hour.
 The Salkantay trek is almost twice as long and higher than the Inca Trail to Machu Picchu.
 This info means that it is physically more complicated than the Inca Trail.
 It is generally colder as well.

 Campsite facilities along the trail are self-installed.
-There are no showers, although you can bathe in the streams if you want to brave the cold.
+There are no showers, although you can bathe in the streams to brave the cold.

 Although the Salkantay Trek also follows historical routes, the only set of ruins you will see is the citadel of Machu Picchu.